Six Things Millennials Need to Know About Qualifying Life Events

-Whether you’ve changed jobs, moved, just got married or recently had a baby, you may need to change your health insurance coverage.
-Here is some more information on these qualifying life events that allow you to sign up for health insurance any time of year during a Special Enrollment Period.
+Whether you’ve changed jobs, moved, just got married or recently had a baby, you may need to adjust your health insurance coverage.
+Read on to discover additional information on these qualifying life events that allow you to apply for health insurance any time of year during a Special Enrollment Period.

 Yes, marriage is a qualifying life event.
-Millennials are squarely in the marriage sweet spot—according to the U.S. Census Bureau, the average age is 29 for men and 26 for women.
-After the vows are exchanged and toasts are made, a married couple has the opportunity to reconcile their health insurance coverage.
+Millennials are squarely in the marriage sweet spot—according to the U.S. Census Bureau, the average age is 30 for men and 28 for women.1 After the vows are exchanged and toasts are made, a married couple has the opportunity to reconcile their health insurance coverage.
 The individual plans that were right for them when they were single may not meet their needs as a couple, or one spouse may not have coverage at all.
 As a qualifying life event, marriage gives the happy couple 60 days to purchase a new health plan or change an existing one.
-As part of that process, couples should assess their health insurance options, apply for government subsidies and then purchase the insurance plan that suits their changed needs.
+As part of that process, couples should review their health insurance options, apply for premium tax credits (subsidies), and then apply for the health plan that’s right for their needs.

-Once you turn 26, you’ll have 60 days to sign up for a health insurance plan that meets your needs and suits your wallet.
-If you enroll before your 26th birthday, coverage can start as soon the first day of the month you lose your current coverage.
-If you enroll during the 60 days after your birthday, coverage can start the first day of the month after you pick a plan.
+Once you turn 26, you’ll have 60 days to apply for a health insurance plan that’s right for your needs and budget.
+If you apply before your 26th birthday, coverage can start as soon the first day of the month you lose your current coverage.
+If you apply during the 60 days after your birthday, coverage can start the first day of the month after you pick a plan.

 Millennials who have experienced a qualifying life event and are shopping for health insurance can get help from HealthMarkets, at no cost to you.
-Call (800) 827-9990 or meet with one of our 3,000 licensed health insurance agents.
+Call (800) 827-9990 to speak with a licensed insurance agent today.
+You can also review your options online now.